implydata/jax-rs-pac4j/README.md

+# Notes about this Imply fork

+The Imply fork contains fixes for the Jersey2 `ServletSessionStore` which have not yet been published upstream.
+The goal is to get a patch landed upstream, and once a new build containing the fix is available in the public maven repositories, this fork can be deleted again.
+In the meantime, we'll use this fork to publish fixed artifacts to our private repository (Artifactory).

+---

 <p align="center">
   <img src="https://pac4j.github.io/pac4j/img/logo-jaxrs.png" width="300" />
 </p>

 The `jax-rs-pac4j` project is an **easy and powerful security library for JAX-RS web applications and web services** which supports authentication and authorization, but also logout and advanced features like session fixation and CSRF protection.
 It's based on the **[pac4j security engine](https://github.com/pac4j/pac4j)**.
 It's available under the Apache 2 license.